4 Ways to Manage Sequence of Returns Risk in Retirement

 The two main alternatives that I have discussed here and at my website are to use the cash value of permanent life insurance policies as a reserve, and to open a line of credit with a reverse mortgage to serve as a reserve.

-I discuss the latter strategy extensively in my previous book, Reverse Mortgages: How to Secure Your Retirement with a Reverse Mortgage.
+I discuss the latter strategy extensively in my previous book, Reverse Mortgages: How to Use Reverse Mortgages to Secure Your Retirement.